 Globaltrans operates its own fleet of mainline locomotives, which haul block trains and are principally engaged in the transportation of oil products and oil.

-All information on this page is at 30 June 2019 or for H1 2019 unless otherwise stated.
+All information on this page is at 31 December 2021 unless otherwise stated.